UnknownMind602/ViolaTuah/README.md

 You will now be asked to choose where to put the output file.
 This can be wherever you'd like, just remember where it is.

-After waiting a few moments, your decrypted file will appear in the folder and the following will be written in the Viola console:
+After waiting a few moments, your decrypted file will appear in the folder and the following will be written in the ViolaTuah console:

 ![img](https://i.imgur.com/NwJmPME.png)

- ## **REMEMBER THE KEY VIOLA GIVES YOU.
+ ## **REMEMBER THE KEY ViolaTuah GIVES YOU.
 IF YOU FORGET IT, YOU WONT BE ABLE TO RE-ENCRYPT LATER!**

 ### 2. Re-encrypting your file
 So after editing you decrypted file, how would you encrypt it?
-Well, to get started, Click the `Encrypt Criware` option in Viola's main menu.
+Well, to get started, Click the `Encrypt Criware` option in ViolaTuah's main menu.

 ![img](https://i.imgur.com/FsVQfH1.png)